 New report from WHO: 2015 Report of global survey on Health Technology Assessment by National Authorities

-A Memorandum of Understanding (MoU) between INAHTA and the World Health Organization was signed at the INAHTA Annual Meeting 2009 in Singapore.
+A Memorandum of Understanding (MoU) between INAHTA and the World Health Organization was originally signed at the INAHTA Congress 2009 in Singapore and was renewed in 2020.

 In 2015, an amendment was added to the MoU, identifying new areas of collaboration aligned with the strategic directions of shared interest between the WHO and INAHTA.
 The photo above is of Ms. Adriana Velazquez Berumen (WHO) and Dr. Brian O’Rourke (Chair, INAHTA Board) signing the amendment in Oslo, Norway in June 2015.